 ‘He’s seen so much – it’s made him bitter!”
 Image credit

-It’s a rare occurrence where you come across a urinal built into someone’s home-based bathroom.
+It’s a rare occurrence to encounter urinals as part of bathroom suites in UK homes.
 In fact, it’s so rare that I don’t think I’ve ever come across such a surprising sight.
 We expect urinals in the men’s bathrooms of public places as a matter of course, but a urinal in a home is something that’s inconceivable to the majority of people I’ve asked in the past.
 Men simply have to release their fluids into the toilet when they’re at home, more often than not causing a few arguments about not managing to get everything into the bowl.
 Having urinals in home bathrooms is just something that doesn’t factor into plans when designing one, but should that be changed?

 The argument for more home urinals – or any home urinals at all – tends to centre on the fact that simply peeing into a toilet wastes a lot of water.
 It seems illogical that we use litres of water to flush away a small amount of yellow-tinged drinking water, making it pretty wasteful from an environmental standpoint.
 BuildingGreen.com estimates that two males in a home who both pee an average of three times a day will require a total of 2,040 toilet flushes a year.
 That’s about 3,250 gallons of water used just to flush urine away every year.
 When you put it in numbers it just reaffirms the theory that, yes, it is pretty damn wasteful.

 Woah… wait!
 Don’t urinals use water to flush the urine away anyway?
 Well, yes, although urinals do use about 1/3 of the water that toilets eat up when flushing.
 Secondly, waterless urinals exist that employ various systems instead of an onrush of water.
 These generally come in the form of replaceable cartridges or trips, both of which are being courted as possible solutions to help save more water in the future.